Lamden/docs/docs/using_the_wallet.md

 To transfer TAU, you need to take into account the next fields:

-- `The Wallet to sent from:` once you select a source account in the wallet, this field is populating automatically.
+- `The Wallet to sent from`: once you select a source account in the wallet, this field is populating automatically.

 - `Stamp Limit:` by default, this field has value '15000'.

 - `Enter Contract Name`: since you are transferring money, it has value 'currency.'

-#### The field `Function name:` has next values to select:
+#### The field `Function name`: has next values to select:

 - `transfer`
 - `balance of`